eagle-25/aws-certifications/README.md

 This repository is meant to record AWS study logs and achievements.

-Due to the copyright regulatory complience of study materials, some materials may be hidden or removed.
+Due to the copyright regulatory complience of study the materials, it may be hidden or removed.

-Also, Practice exam Review linked to notion may not be accessible for the same reason.
+Also, Practice exam Review page linked to notion may not be accessible for the same reason.

 ## Achieved Certifications